gitqwerty777/JAV-Info/README.md

-A simple tool to rename video files by jav unique id(bangou).
+A simple tool to rename local video files using jav unique id(bangou).

 ## Requirement